Front elevation of the tower.

 The Monticello Railway Museum depends upon many sources of income to acquire, restore, maintain and operate the museum and we welcome donations.
 Donors help fund and facilitate many projects at the museum and provide income above and beyond train tickets, gift shop sales and membership dues.

 While our volunteers perform the majority of the required labor for restorations at the museum, the need for money to purchase materials and equipment is increasing.
-Now that steam locomotive #401 is running, the amount of consumable shop materials used is increasing, as well.
+Now that work on steam locomotive #401 is complete, the amount of consumable shop materials used is increasing.
 For example: acetylene and oxygen for the cutting torch; drill bits and cutting tools for the machine shop; grinding wheels and wire wheels for metal preparation and LP gas for heat to allow our volunteers to work during the winter are costing several-hundred dollars each month.
-Plus, the rebuild of 401 once 7 years of service has occured.

-A gift donation towards continued maintenance work on Southern Railway steam locomotive #401 would be greatly appreciated.
+A gift donation towards restoration work would be greatly appreciated.
 In addition, thoughtful family members, in your name, can make a donation to the museum.